LofiTurtle/Mesh2Craft/README.md

 ## TODO

-* Implement overwriting the current craft.
 * Option to auto-select root when a face is selected.
 * Possibly support wireframe models using cylindrical fuel tanks.

 ## Known Issues

-* "Create New Craft" toggle is non-functional.
-* When importing a model to a craft with unsaved changes, the changes will not be included in the new craft file with the model.
-* Text color on the selected .obj button is hard to read.